AsahiLinux/AsahiLinux.github.io/content/about.md

 * [Mark Kettenis](https://github.com/kettenis), OpenBSD developer.
 Mark has written m1n1 and U-Boot drivers for the Apple M1 core peripherals, including the bringup needed for PCIe and NVMe (ANS).
 Mark has also written OpenBSD drivers for the Apple M1 as a parallel effort to the Linux port.

-* [Martin Povišer (povik)](https://github.com/povik/), who is leading our audio kernel driver effort.
-Martin wrote and is upstreaming the Apple-specific SoC audio drivers as well as drivers for Apple-proprietary codecs and codec variants.

 * [Janne Grunau](https://github.com/jannau), who implemented touchpad/keyboard support for the M1 series and is now maintaining the display controller (DCP) driver, having recently added HDMI out support.
 He has also been involved in countless other bits and pieces, including device trees and submission.

 * [James Calligeros (chadmed)](https://github.com/chadmed), who implemented energy-aware scheduling (EAS), hand-tuned fancy DSPs for the speakers, then added utilisation clamping to PipeWire such that the fancy DSPs don't draw fancy power.
 Also maintains asahi-gentoo.